Global Supply Optimization & Material Aggregation

-BinMaster walks alongside supply chain efforts by providing accurate measurements of bulk materials in one, or multiple locations.
+Profit can be made through smart supply chain strategies like procurement optimization, material aggregation, and strategic sourcing.
+BinMaster walks alongside supply chain efforts by providing accurate measurements of bulk materials in one or multiple locations.

-Bulk material data starts with BinMaster sensors measuring bulk material in bins, silos, and tanks.
-Those measurements appear on BinCloud software with up-to-date views of each vessel’s inventory.
-Customers helped drive new features on BinCloud to deliver historical charts and trendlines to help with predictive ordering.
+Bulk material data starts with BinMaster level sensors that measure inventory in bins, silos, and tanks.
+Those measurements appear on BinCloud® software with real-time views of each vessel’s inventory.

 Supply Chain Strategies & BinMaster